-Sean Connery portrayed an Egyptian swordsman, an ex-SAS political prisoner, exterminators, King Richard the Lionheart and of course the most famous spy in film history.
+Sean Connery portrayed an Egyptian swordsman, an ex-SAS political prisoner, exterminators, King Richard the Lionheart and of course, the most famous spy on film.
 His career was a long and storied one, playing a larger-than-life characters that have come to define important sections of cinema history.
 Through this illustrious journey, he has become a cultural icon for multiple generations, each having a very different, but very fond memory of the famous scotsman.

 Sadly, the screen legend passed away at the age of 90 on Friday (30th Nov 2020), leaving behind an envious legacy, forever immortalised.
 With a career spanning 50 years, his own life became as much a character as the roles he took on, in massive on-screen hits and box-office bombs, so we’d like to celebrate the life and legacy of perhaps Scotland’s biggest universal export.

 Born Thomas Sean Connery, in the Fountainbridge area of Edinburgh, his early life was a far cry from the luxuries he would later become accustomed to.
 Born to a Catholic factory worker and Protestant cleaner, his family didn’t have much growing up, brought up in a one-room flat with a shared toilet in a declining area of the city.

 He left school aged just 13 with no qualifications – taking some early jobs polishing coffins, laying bricks and even a stint as a milkman!
 He then went onto to join the Royal Navy for three years before being discharged for having stomach ulcers.
 Still, he continued working in Edinburgh, driving trucks, working as a lifeguard and even posing as a model for art students.
 Known as a “hard man” in the local area, he got deeply into body-building, all of which probably lay down the attributes that served him so well later on in the film industry.